Nathanahell/manchester/README.md

 ## Update the project

-Since the default notes are token from Arsenal's public repository the following workaround can be used to pull its changes into the project.
+Since the default notes are token from Arsenal's public repository the following workaround is used to pull its changes into the project.

 - To add a remote repository
 ```